fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Excellence in any endeavor is worship— of whom decides its worth.

 You are not a drop in the ocean.
 You are the entire ocean in a drop.

 Language is a thin pipe through which to